 The power system and the desalination plant have been developed quite a long time ago and upgrades based on prevalent requirements of the Government have been made.
 Both infrastructure are operated and managed by the resort's Engineering Department but the systems are maintained by Pneumatic Maldives Pvt.
-Ltd. whose main office is located in Malé.
-The desalination plant was provided by a different party, as a result of which the operational manuals of the desalination plant are not available on site.
+Ltd., whose office is located in Malé.
+Operations and maintenance manuals and catalogues are available for the Aqua Tech plant however the Static Plant documents and borehole design and documents are not available.